ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ![ansible playbook error apache1](./images/10.%20ansible%20playbook%20error%20apache1.png)
 ![ansible playbook error apache2](./images/10.%20ansible%20playbook%20error%20apache2.png)

-_Note that the **Ensure Apache has selected state and enabled on boot** task failed when the playbook ran.
-This is because Nginx and Apache can not run at the same time.
+_Note that the **Ensure Apache has selected state and enabled on boot task** failed when the playbook ran because Nginx and Apache can not run simultaneously.
 To correct this, an `lb2` host will be introduced in the `dev` file in the `inventory` directory and the host on the `loadbalancer.yml` file will be changed to `lb2`_.

 ![inventory/dev](./images/10.%20inventory:dev.png)
 _The updated `dev` file in the inventory directory_